compgeolab/website/manual/join.md

 together and support each other.
 This necessitates that we get along on a personal level and that we share the same principles and ethics.
-It also means that we able to provide the adequate support that each member needs to achieve their career goals.
+It also means that we will be able to provide the adequate support that each member needs to achieve their career goals.

 Please read {{ macros.page_link("manual/open-science", page, site) }} and
 {{ macros.page_link("manual/authorship", page, site) }}.